The St James and Emmanuel Academy Trust has responsibility for four local schools. See the Trust website: www.stjeat.co.uk

 |Head of School

-There are ten Trustees, eight of whom are directly appointed representatives from St James and Emmanuel Church, St Wilfrid's CE Church, St Elisabeth's CE Church and the Manchester Diocesan Board of Education, along with the Executive Headteacher, who is a direct appointment of the Members.
+There are ten Trustees, eight of whom are directly appointed representatives from St James and Emmanuel Church, St Wilfrid's CE Church, St Elisabeth's CE Church and the Manchester Diocesan Board of Education, along with the Chief Executive Officer, who is a direct appointment of the Members.

 The Trustees take strategic decisions to improve performance across all four schools and to maximise economies of scale across all four schools.